absahir/D.E.G.A._StockScreener/README.md

 ## 1. Summary.

-Our project is meant to serve as a Proof of Concept.
+This is a Proof of Concept.
 We achieved this by gathering data from the Twitter API.
 We analyze 20,000 tweets from various finance gurus and influencers within a week timeframe.
 With the data we gathered, we fetched tickers using the dollar symbol.
 We counted the tickers to find the ones that were being talked the most.
 Then we obtained the top tickers and we analyzed the correlation of those tickers.

 Our top tickers looked like this: